Installation

 tcb login --key

-⚠️ Note: Tencent Cloud API keys can access all resources under your account.
-Please securely store and regularly rotate your keys.
-When replacing keys, promptly delete the old ones.
+⚠️ Security Notice: Tencent Cloud API keys can operate all Tencent Cloud resources under your account.
+Please store them securely and rotate them regularly.
+Delete old keys promptly after rotation.

-Suitable for use in continuous integration (CI) environments to avoid interactive input:
+Suitable for use in Continuous Integration (CI/CD) environments, without interactive input:

 tcb login --apiKeyId xxx --apiKey xxx

-Suitable for sensitive scenarios using keys with short-term validity:
+Suitable for sensitive scenarios, using short-term temporary keys:

 tcb login --apiKeyId xxx --apiKey xxx --token xxx